statgen/savvy/sav_spec_v2.md

 * A type byte with the fourth bit set indicates that PBWT is enabled for the vector.
 * The sample size is not redundantly stored in each record.
 The most significant bit of the space used to store sample size in BCF records in used to indicate a PBWT reset.
 The rest of the bits are reserved.
 * Files are compressed with blocked zstd instead of blocked gzip.
-* Files use S1R indexing instead of CSI, which are appended to the end of the file instead of stored as a separate file.
+* Files use [S1R indices](./s1r_spec.md) instead of CSI, which are appended to the end of the SAV file instead of stored as a separate file.

 The following reference is adapted from http://samtools.github.io/hts-specs/BCFv2_qref.pdf.
 The differences from the BCF quick reference are bolded.